cstuartroe/sauna/templates/README.md

 If an explicit first person pronoun is given, there are three main choices:

-- *aren* is the standard first person pronoun, used in formal and some casual situations
+- `1S.polite` is the standard first person pronoun, used in formal and some casual situations

-- *oura* is used by masculine people in most casual situations
+- `1S.masc` is used by masculine people in most casual situations

-- *saye* sounds diminutive and may be used by feminine people casually, though it's not unusual for feminine people to use *aren* in some casual situations or even avoid *saye* consistently
+- `1S.fem` sounds diminutive and may be used by feminine people casually, though it's not unusual for feminine people to use `1S.polite` in some casual situations or even avoid `1S.fem` consistently

 #### Second person singular

 It's common for names or nicknames to be used instead of second person pronouns.
 Second person pronouns are used in the following situations:

-- *si* is used when the other person's name is not known, such as when addressing a stranger or in writing or media addressing a generic reader/listener
+- `2S.formal` is used when the other person's name is not known, such as when addressing a stranger or in writing or media addressing a generic reader/listener

-- *akara* is used to address someone of significantly higher status
+- `2S.hon` is used to address someone of significantly higher status

-- *varaa* may be used by a masculine speaker to a masculine listener, sounding somewhat rough or uncouth
+- `2S.masc` may be used by a masculine speaker to a masculine listener, sounding somewhat rough or uncouth

 #### Third person singular

 It's almost universal to use names when talking about single other people.
-The only exception is when talking about someone whose name is not known, in which case *so na* or *no na* "that person" can be used.
+The only exception is when talking about someone whose name is not known, in which case `that CL.human` or `yon CL.human` "that person" can be used.

 #### Plural pronouns

 Plural pronouns are standard and always used rather than names or some other manner of description.

-*nai* is the exclusive first person plural pronoun ("we" excluding the listener).
+`1P.EXCL` is the exclusive first person plural pronoun ("we" excluding the listener).

-*kii* is the inclusive equivalent ("we" including the listener).
+`1P.INCL` is the inclusive equivalent ("we" including the listener).

-*ti* is the second person plural pronoun.
+`2P` is the second person plural pronoun.

-*ni* is the third person plural pronoun.
+`3P` is the third person plural pronoun.

 ### Demonstrative pronouns

 Sauna has three levels of distance for demonstratives:

-- *ko* is proximal ("this")
+- `this` is proximal ("this")

-- *so* is medial ("that by you, that nearby")
+- `that` is medial ("that by you, that nearby")

-- *no* is distal ("that over there, yon")
+- `yon` is distal ("that over there, yon")

-There is also an indefinite pronoun *to* which by itself means "some, any" and is also used to form negative existentials and questions.
+There is also an indefinite pronoun `some` which by itself means "some, any" and is also used to form negative existentials and questions.

 Demonstrative pronouns have similar syntax to numerals.
 They can appear by themselves:

 ```
-so       vetesen
 that-NOM take-PST-S1S
-"I took it."
+I took it.
 ```

 or directly with classifiers:

 ```
-so   te             vetesen
 that CL.general-NOM take-PST-S1S
-"I took that thing."
+I took that thing.
 ```

 ```
-no  naa          uhesin
 yon CL.human-GEN see-PST-S1S
-"I saw that person."
+I saw that person.
 ```

 To be attributive, demonstratives are marked with the genitive:

 ```
-noa     eyokara    uhesin
 yon-GEN magpie-GEN see-PST-S1S
-"I saw that magpie."
+I saw that magpie.
 ```

 Demonstratives by themselves can mean "here" and "there" using the adpositional cases:

 ```
-noane   yatoron
 yon-ALL go-NPT-S1S
-"I'm going there."
+I'm going there.
 ```

 ```
-tiurun       koatte   naro
 home-P1S-NOM this-LOC be-NPT-S2/3S
-"My house is here."
+My house is here.
 ```

 To retain the sense of a location, they must use the locative case as a topic, even though locations otherwise can be topic without overt locative marking:

 ```
-tiuruve  kuni      naro
 home-TOP woman-NOM be-NPT-S2/3S
-"There's a woman in the house."
+There's a woman in the house.
 ```

 ```
-noatteva    kuni      naro
 yon-LOC-TOP woman-NOM be-NPT-S2/3S
-"There's a woman over there."
+There's a woman over there.
 ```

 ```
-*nova    kuni      naro
- yon-TOP woman-NOM be-NPT-S2/3S
+*yon-TOP woman-NOM be-NPT-S2/3S
-"There's a woman over there."
+There's a woman over there.
 ```

 ## Syntax